-Indoor Air Quality Services in the DC Metro Area
+Indoor Air Quality Services in Northern VA, DC & Baltimore Metro Areas

 Did you know indoor air is often much more polluted than outdoor air?
 Tightly built homes aim to keep heated and cooled air inside, but low air exchange rates trap chemicals, odors, mold, pet dander, dust, and volatile organic compounds (VOCs) inside as well.
 As a result, pollutant levels in the average DC metro area home are two to five times higher than typical outdoor concentrations.

 Learn more about the importance of indoor air quality (IAQ) and contact United Air Temp to schedule services that will help you breathe easier.

 Why Is Indoor Air Quality Important?

 You breathe over 2,000 gallons of air every day.
 If that air is full of allergens and contaminants, you may start showing signs of “sick building syndrome,” including sneezing, coughing, skin irritation, headaches, and even shortness of breath.
 These symptoms, which are more likely to appear in sensitive individuals, may dissipate when you leave home, a telltale sign that the indoor air is to blame.

 Even if you don’t exhibit health symptoms, a home with poor air quality may feel stuffy, reek of lingering odors, or have dust mites and mold growth problems.

 Our goal at United Air Temp is to help our customers breathe easy with solutions designed to improve indoor air quality from every angle.
 Here are the services we provide in the DC metro area:

 - Humidifiers: Microorganisms thrive in dry air, worsening your allergies and asthma in the winter.
 Other symptoms of low humidity include itchy skin, brittle hair, nosebleeds, sore throat, and static shock.
 A whole-house humidifier can combat all these problems.